 Recipes – the step-by-step procedure to make something is associated with cooking.
 These steps are either very simple or befuddling with coded symbols only people with cooking experience would quickly distinguish between Tbsp and tsp.
 Many times, you start the process just to learn at the very end that you need one more ingredient, which you do not have.

-Entertainer’s do not have time for instructions, and if they do, you find them on their newest DVD they are selling.
+Entertainers do not have time for instructions, and if they do, you find them on the newest DVD they are selling.
 Remember, instructions are good.
-Recipes are great.
+The recipes are great.

 Cutting through the BS

 Recipes are just the key points and many times can be explained in simple 6-12 pictures and very little text.
 Like a cook, the Balloon Artist, Entertainer, or Decorator can decipher the code and reproduce the figure on the spot.

 Here is a recipe for Suzie Snowflake, a great holiday balloon figure to give a girl.

 Ingredients – 260 Balloons, you probably have a bag full of them in a multitude of colors, but you are only going to need white, yellow, and blush.
 For this figure, I’ll use a 350 blush for the head.
 I’ve learned a larger balloon makes it easier to draw a face, but feel free to use a 260, if you like drawing on something the size of a hard-boiled egg.

 Like all good recipes I will tell you the last ingredient- 1-160 blush balloon for the arms.
 There you have it, the recipe for Suzie Snowflake, now it is your turn to make it.
 Be a pal and post your version on my Facebook Fan Page .